 The team identifies the student's needs, considers possible instructional/behavioural strategies, and determines how interventions can be implemented, and by whom.
 The team may recommend the need for additional services and/or initiate referrals to access other school, District, community or regional services.
 The School-Based Team can also initiate or facilitate inter-ministerial planning and service delivery.
 Students who meet the Ministry of Education's criteria for designation require an Individual Education Plan (IEP).
 The School-Based Team works together to develop and discuss the plan; and to monitor, document, and evaluate progress.

 What is an Individual Education Plan (IEP)?

-Saanich School District Policy No. 3000: Education for Students with Special Needs (Appendix 1) at:
+- Saanich School District Policy No. 3000: Education for Students with Special Needs, Appendix 1

 When You Have a Question or Concern

 When you, as a parent/guardian, have questions or a concern about your child and his or her developmental or learning needs, you are encouraged to contact your child's teacher(s) or consult with a school administrator.
 The teacher(s) or administrator may then consult with the school's Learning Services Team to request their counsel and direction.
 Specialists within the school or District, or committees designated to deal with particular kinds of student needs, may be consulted and a referral for services may be made.
 Referral processes differ on a case-by-case basis.
-A brief description of the kinds of referrals can be found under this menu.
+A brief description of the kinds of referrals follows.

 Referral for Consultation with the Student Services Team